 So I usually don’t talk too much about works in progress while I’m writing them (how can I share with you where something is going when some days I’m not even 100 percent sure myself?) but I’ve just finished a draft of a novel I started some time ago. 😜😜😜

-If I finish an essay, I might reward myself with an at-home yoga session or an extra-long coffee break with a good book.
+If I finish drafting an essay, I might reward myself with an at-home yoga session or an extra-long coffee break with a good book.
 I usually pick something I enjoy that will feel like a treat.

-Since completing a novel draft is a big accomplishment, I decided it needed a bigger reward.
-So I’m putting a little cash in a fund to buy a stand-up paddle board (chime in if you've got recommendations on what to buy) and I’m donating to a cause I believe in to pass on some of that positive energy.
+Since completing a novel draft is a major milestone, I decided it needed a bigger reward.
+So I’m putting a little cash in a fund to buy a stand-up paddle board (chime in if you’ve got recommendations on what to buy) and I’m donating to a cause I believe in to pass on some of that positive energy.
 I haven’t decided what cause, but it’s likely to be something climate related.

 In addition to rewarding myself for completing a novel, I take a big break before going back to that project.
 If I try to edit it too close, I can’t see what it needs.
 Time helps me find an objective viewpoint, where I can evaluate the writing, find what doesn’t work, and determine a fix while appreciating the elements of the book that are working.